Drazin Inverses in Categories: Properties of Drazin Inverses

-We now turn our attention to other properties of Drazin inverse that have a more categorical flavour.
+We now turn our attention to other properties of Drazin inverse that are more categorically flavoured.
 We first observe that Drazin inverses are \emph{absolute}, that is, every functor preserves Drazin inverses on the nose.

 \begin{proposition} Let $\mathsf{F}: \mathbb{X} \to \mathbb{Y}$ be a functor and let $x: A \to A$ be Drazin in $\mathbb{X}$.
-Then $\mathsf{F}(x): \mathsf{F}(A) \to \mathsf{F}(A)$ is Drazin in $\mathbb{Y}$ where $\mathsf{F}(x)^D = \mathsf{F}(x^D)$ and $\mathsf{ind}\left( \mathsf{F}(x) \right) \leq \mathsf{ind}(x)$. \end{proposition} \begin{proof} We show that $\mathsf{F}(x)^D := \mathsf{F}(x^D)$ satisfies the three Drazin inverse axioms. \begin{enumerate}[{\bf [D.1]}] \item Let $\mathsf{ind}(x)=k$.
+Then $\mathsf{F}(x): \mathsf{F}(A) \to \mathsf{F}(A)$ is Drazin in $\mathbb{Y}$ where $\mathsf{F}(x)^D = \mathsf{F}(x^D)$ and $\mathsf{ind}\left( \mathsf{F}(x) \right) \leq \mathsf{ind}(x)$. \end{proposition} \begin{proof} We show that $\mathsf{F}(x)^D \colon = \mathsf{F}(x^D)$ satisfies the three Drazin inverse axioms. \begin{enumerate}[{\bf [D.1]}] \item Let $\mathsf{ind}(x)=k$.
 By {\bf [D.1]} for $x$, we compute that:

 \item By {\bf [D.2]} for $x$, we compute that:

 \item By {\bf [D.3]} for $x$, we have:

 \end{enumerate} So we conclude that $\mathsf{F}(x^D)$ is indeed the Drazin inverse of $\mathsf{F}(x)$.
 Moreover, by the calculation for \textbf{[D.1]}, we have that $\mathsf{ind}\left( \mathsf{F}(x) \right) \leq \mathsf{ind}(x)$. \end{proof}